Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 ### Introduction

-Language models (LMs) excel at text summarization.
+Language models (LMs) excel at text summarization, which is highly useful to technical writers for reducing the time spent reading documents.

-Through structured prompting techniques, I can analyze and summarize documents with 3x the efficiency of manual summarization.
+Through structured prompting techniques, I can analyze and summarize documents for consumption with 3x the efficiency of manual summarization.

 ### Resources